 Now, make no mistake, Dim Days still lets you uncover the cheese platter!

-Emmanuelle Zoldan much better loans herself than Aylin to this kind of Sirenia‘s new brand.
+Emmanuelle Zoldan much better loans herself than Gimenez to this kind of Sirenia‘s new brand.
 We will even forgive her this annoying, somewhat nasal interpretation of some parts.
 Not sure where this comes from.
 Aylin sported this same specific style as well.
-And they are not even a Brits from the (supposed) Upper Class.
+And they are not even Brits, from the (supposed) Upper Class.
 Those folks like to communicate that way to show us mean earthlings where we stand.

 So, have we gotten ourselves a better record over last?